 However, some medical professionals are reluctant to discuss alcohol with women, often because they assume they are already aware of the risks, are concerned that women may feel uncomfortable, or unsure of what advice to provide and where to refer women to if necessary.

 Women Want to Know aims to overcome these barriers by educating medical professionals about the effects of alcohol consumption during pregnancy and encouraging them to relay this information to their patients to ensure that women are fully informed.
 We provide a message consistent with the National Health and Medical Research Council Australian Guidelines to Reduce Risks from Drinking Alcohol.
-Last revised in 2009 with an updated reference to alcohol consumption and maternal health, the guidelines specify that ‘For women who are pregnant or planning a pregnancy, not drinking is the safest option’ and, ‘For women who are breastfeeding, not drinking is the safest option’.

 Women Want to Know was developed by FARE in collaboration with leading health professional bodies including the Royal Australian College of General Practitioners (RACGP), the Royal Australian and New Zealand College of Obstetricians and Gynaecologists (RANZCOG), the Australian College of Midwives (ACM), the Australian Medical Association (AMA), and the Australian Medicare Locals Alliance (AMLA).
 A consumer representative from the Maternity Coalition was also involved in the project development.
 The campaign was supported with funding from the Australian Government Department of Health.